-The Urban Design and Cultural Heritage Division of the Development Planning Department has reviewed the proposed application and determines that the proposed demolition and new development at 357, 365, 375 Stegman's Mill Road is consistent with the intent of the Kleinburg-Nashville Heritage Conservation District Plan.
-Accordingly, the Urban Design and Cultural Heritage Division of the Development Planning Department can support the approval of the proposed new development under the Ontario Heritage Act, subject to the conditions outlined in the recommendation of this report.
+The Urban Design and Cultural Heritage Division of the Development Planning Department has reviewed the updated application and has determined that the proposed demolition and new development at 357, 365, 375 Stegman's Mill Road is in keeping with the policies of the Kleinburg-Nashville Heritage Conservation District Plan.
+The Urban Design and Cultural Heritage Division of the Development Planning Department can support the approval in principal of the proposed new development as proposed in the resubmitted site development application DA.16.071, dated November 30, 2016, under Section 42 of the Ontario Heritage Act, subject to the conditions outlined in the recommendation of this report.